ASG Names its 2011 Sewing Hall of Fame Honoree

 Speaking to the assembly of ASG members during the Sewing Hall of Fame recognition ceremony, it was apparent that her enthusiasm for sewing is undiminished.
 Her quick wit and sense of humor ensured no one’s attention strayed from the podium.

 In her address at the conference, Judy encouraged the attendees to continue supporting up-and-coming sewing stars and to foster their growth.
 Offering support of her own while acknowledging her physical condition, Judy said, “When you think of me, I don’t want you to think about what you see on the outside.
 That’s changing.
 But think about what’s on the inside.
 I’m standing tall, I’m wearing big glasses still, and I’m shouting ‘you can do it!’”

-Posted on Aug 24th, 2011 in sewing, ASG, american sewing guild, tailoring, Sewing Hall of Fame, Judy Barlup, sewing instructors
+Posted on in sewing, tailoring, ASG, american sewing guild, Sewing Hall of Fame, Judy Barlup, sewing instructors